isabella232/dynamic-media-classic.en-1/help/vignette-window-covering-cabinet-files.md

 # Working with vignette, window covering, and cabinet files{#working-with-vignette-window-covering-and-cabinet-files}

 Users of the Dynamic Media Classic Image Authoring tool can use vignettes (VNT files), window coverings (VNW files), and cabinets (VNC files) in Scene 7.
-These files cannot be created or edited in the Scene7 Publishing System.
+These files cannot be created or edited in Dynamic Media Classic.

 Vignettes, window coverings, and cabinets are authored images.
 Using a different Dynamic Media Classic program called Image Authoring, you mask objects in an image so users can see the same image in a variety of textures or colors.
 For example, users see a couch upholstered with a variety of fabrics, a window decorated with a variety of window treatments, or a cabinet finished with different types of wood.